ishubin/schemio/README.md

 TODO
 -------------
+- M. Search in category.
+- M. Implement proper mongo migrations
 - L. Parameterized data.
 Use Global parameters page for storing links or other data.
 This should be processed with ${...} expression. e.g. ${global.prod.jenkins.link}
-- M. Implement proper mongo migrations
-- S. User art.
-Quick search
 - M. Improve css.
 Make editor look nicer.
 - M. Improve "connecting" state - draw a virtual connector and allow to create routes before connecting to destination item.
 - M. Snapping to items
 - XS.
 Fix.
 Style updates are not rendered for connectors
 - XS.
 Fix.
 Stroke changes are not updated in component
 - XS.
 Image upload error message (New Scheme Popup, etc.)
-- XS.
-Keep state (expanded/collapsed) of panels in local storage
+- S. Keep state (expanded/collapsed) of panels in local storage
 - M. Export scheme as image.
 - S. Styling.
 Font-size.
 - S. Add link item